charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week3_report.md

 In our previous toy demonstration, we replaced the full self-attention with a fixed last-10-tokens window.
 This was a proof of concept example for us to see that we could indeed set up a framework to minimize the KL-divergence between two models.

 Now, we have implemented a **custom attention layer** that replaces the fixed window with **learnable position-specific attention patterns**.
 Each position in the sequence has its own attention mask that can be optimized during training, allowing the model to learn which tokens are most important for each position rather than using a predetermined pattern.
-We use a weighted linear combination of these attention masks, where the coefficients are tunable parameters.
 This approach maintains the expressiveness of full attention while providing the potential for optimization through learned sparsity patterns.
 The attention masks are initialized with a **decaying pattern** that gives more weight to nearby tokens, but these weights can be adjusted during training to capture both local and long-range dependencies as needed.
 We similarly trained by minimizing KL-divergence between the custom model's outputs and the reference GPT-2.
 By learning these position-specific patterns, we aim to discover natural sparsity in the attention mechanism that could lead to computational efficiency improvements while preserving model performance.

-Additionally, we included a L1 penalty when optimizing the coefficients of the attention masks so that they are not extremely large, and so that we cna interpret which attention masks are significant.

 Currently, the complexity is still $O(n^2)$ in the forward pass, but the learned patterns could potentially be sparse or low-rank, allowing for optimizations.
 In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization (eg. L1 to encourage sparsity), penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.

 **Key Observations**

+TODO EDIT THIS

 - The code runs end-to-end without errors, and the custom attention layer can learn to partially mimic the baseline's next-token predictions.
 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.